Natte-Z/Plantbased_Earthling/README.md

 #### Returning users

 - The user who had already created an account and wanted to add more recipes to their list could do so with a few simple steps: they would just directly click on "add_recipe" fill out the form and the recipe would show on their profile and on the home site.

+### Validators and lintners

+#### HTML
+My HTML code was passed through the [W3C Markup Validation Service](https://validator.w3.org/).

+#### CSS
+I checked my CSS code with the [W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/).

+#### JavaScript
+I used [JSHint](https://jshint.com/) to check my JavaScript code.

+#### Python
+I used [PEP8](http://pep8online.com/checkresult) to check my Python code.

+### Compatibility tests

+#### Using different browsers

+I manually tested the project on the following web browsers, checking that all aspects worked as planned:
+- Google Chrome
+- Mozilla Firefox
+- Apple Safari

+This did not lead to any errors or problems.

+#### Using different devices

+The project has been tested on the following devices:
+- Apple MacBook Pro 13"
+- Apple MacBook Pro 15"
+- Apple iPhone 8
+- Apple iPad Air
+- Samsung Galaxy
+- Huawei p30

+This did not lead to any errors or problems.

+#### Using different screen sizes

+As I added each new feature to the project, I used Google Chrome's Dev Tools to view the result on different screen sizes.
+Doing so helped me make minor adjustments to the margins, padding and font sizes of different aspects of the project.

 ## Deployment